Metabolic Health & Insulin Resistance: A Longevity Medicine Guide

 What Is Insulin Resistance?

-Insulin is a hormone that helps move glucose (sugar) from your bloodstream into your cells, where it can be used for energy.
+Insulin is a hormone responsible for helping move glucose from the bloodstream into cells, where it can be used for energy.

 Why Insulin Resistance Matters for Longevity

-- Cardiovascular health: Drives plaque formation and endothelial dysfunction
+- Cardiovascular system: contributes to plaque formation and endothelial dysfunction

-- Brain health: Associated with cognitive decline and Alzheimer’s disease
+- Brain function: associated with cognitive decline and neurodegenerative risk

-- Hormones: Disrupts testosterone, estrogen, and thyroid function
+- Hormonal balance: impacts testosterone, estrogen, and thyroid signaling

-This is why longevity medicine treats metabolic health as a primary system—not a secondary concern.
+This is why metabolic health is treated as a primary system within longevity medicine rather than a secondary concern.

 Why Standard Labs Miss the Problem